Alkenso/execq/README.md

 #### Queues and Streams
 execq deals with concurrent task execution using two approaches: `queue-based` and `stream-based`

-*You are free to use multimple queues and streams and any combintaions of them!*
+*You are free to use multimple queues and streams and any combinations of them!*

 ##### 1. Queue-based approach.
 Designed to process some objects 'on demand', i.e. when some objects are available.